sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

     libpopt-dev libconfig-dev libasound2-dev avahi-daemon libavahi-client-dev libssl-dev libsoxr-dev libglib2.0-dev \
     libplist-dev libsodium-dev libavutil-dev libavcodec-dev libavformat-dev uuid-dev libgcrypt-dev
 ```
-(Note: if you don't want the `D-Bus` interface, you may omit `libglib2.0-dev`.)

 ### nqptp ###
 Download, install, enable and start `nqptp` from [here](https://github.com/mikebrady/nqptp).

-***Note:*** Shairport Sync expects the `nqptp` repository folder to be in the same directory as the `shairport-sync` repository folder, as it will look for a header file at `../nqptp/nqptp-shm-structures.h`.

 ### Shairport Sync

 #### Please use `git` to clone the repository!
 As you probably know, you can download the repository in two ways: (1) using `git` to clone it  -- recommended -- or (2) downloading the repository as a ZIP archive.
-Please us the `git` method.
+Please use the `git` method.
 The reason it that when you use `git`, the build process can incorporate the `git` build information in the version string you get when you execute the command `$ shairport-sync -V`.
 This will be very useful for identifying the exact build if you are making comments or bug reports.
 Here is an example:
 ```
 Version with git information:
 4.0-dev-138-g2789572-AirPlay2-OpenSSL-Avahi-ALSA-soxr-metadata-dbus-sysconfdir:/etc